Rebecca Goldstein

-In her three non-fiction works, she has shown an affinity for philosophical rationalism, as well as a conviction that philosophy, like science, makes progress, and that scientific progress is itself supported by philosophical arguments.
+In her four nonfiction works, she has shown an affinity for philosophical rationalism, as well as a conviction that philosophy, like science, makes progress, and that scientific progress is itself supported by philosophical arguments.

 Increasingly, in her talks and interviews, she has been exploring what she has called "mattering theory" as an alternative to traditional utilitarianism.
 This theory is a continuation of her idea of "the mattering map", first suggested in her novel The Mind–Body Problem.
 The concept of the mattering map has been widely adopted in contexts as diverse as cultural criticism, psychology, and behavioral economics.

 Goldstein is a MacArthur Fellow, and has received the National Humanities Medal and the National Jewish Book Award.

 Early life and education

-Goldstein, born Rebecca Newberger, grew up in White Plains, New York.
-She was born into an Orthodox Jewish family.
+Rebecca Newberger was born in an Orthodox Jewish family, and grew up in White Plains, New York.
 She has one older brother, who is an Orthodox rabbi, and a younger sister, Sarah Stern.
 An older sister, Mynda Barenholtz, died in 2001.
 She did her undergraduate work at City College of New York, UCLA, and Barnard College, where she graduated as valedictorian in 1972.
 After earning her Ph.D. in philosophy from Princeton University, where she studied with Thomas Nagel and wrote a dissertation titled "Reduction, Realism, and the Mind", she returned to Barnard as a professor of philosophy.